Suno Chinese-Style Music Prompts for Guzheng and Pipa

 Five things people skip:

-1. Specific instruments: guzheng, pipa, erhu, dizi (bamboo flute), guqin
+1. Named instruments: guzheng, pipa, erhu, dizi (bamboo flute), guqin, suona (Chinese trumpet)

-3. Dynasty / era reference: Tang, Song, Ming — different vibes
+3. Dynasty or era reference: Tang, Song, or Ming court music each carry a different texture

-5. Space and ornaments: with characteristic glissandos and vibrato, leave breathing space between phrases
+5. Space and ornaments: characteristic glissandos and tremolos, leave breathing space between phrases

 10 copy-ready prompt templates